Sheona-D/Transcend_NOW/readme.txt

 SOURCES AND CREDITS:

-I've used the following resources as listed.
+For this website I've used the following resources as listed.

 Fonts:
  - Metropolis Font (https://www.fontsquirrel.com/fonts/metropolis)